pydio/pydio-doc-admin-guide/6_pydio_advanced_configuration/5_tuning_server_performance.md

 ### Delegate download operation to Apache
 In PHP, reading a file to the output buffer for downloading can prove a CPU-consuming task.
 If you encounter CPU peaks during downloads, you should consider using the XSendFile extension.
 Originally an NGinx extension, there is also an apache port (mod_xsendfile), and the idea is that once the Pydio framework has done the necessary checks to let a user download a file, it will actually send a header to Apache and return, letting Apache server the file, which it does quite well.

-You first have to correctly install & configure XSendFile, making sure that the authorized paths include the real path to the workspace roots on the server.
+You first have to correctly install & configure XSendFile, making sure that the authorized pathes include the real path to the workspace roots on the server.
 Then activate XSendFile support inside the access.fs plugin global options.

 ### Delegate Zip operation to server
 Same as download, the ZIP operation necessary for multiple download of files can end up a very long operation if your users want to download a whole, deep folder at once.
 To avoid hogging the system, use the access.powerfs plugin to actually delegate this compression to the underlying server.

-This requires having the ZIP utility available through the command line (working ok on Linux & Windows systems), and when triggering a full folder download, Pydio will launch a zip command on the OS, monitor its progress and display the percentage to the user, and once it’s done, trigger a download of the created archive.
+This requires having the ZIP utilitary available through the command line (working ok on Linux & Windows systems), and when triggering a full folder download, Pydio will launch a zip command on the OS, monitor its progress and display the percentage to the user, and once it’s done, trigger a download of the created archive.

+### Make use of a Cache Server mechanism

+ Caching helps in consistently reducing hefty/slow operations and minimizing system resources needed to load a page.
+Thus boosting the performance to a great extent.
+Pydio provides an option to configure third party vendor's caching service with pydio.

+ Though caching service was introduced in pydio v6.2.X, the ease of configuring it has been greatly enhanced in the later versions.
+Now one can directly configure the caching options from pydio admin panel.

+ Along with the PHP Accelerator (**PHP APC**) pydio provides **memcache**, **memcached**, **redis**, **xcache** options by default to configure cache server..
+The **NOSQL keyvalue** stores like memcache, memcached and Redis runs a server on a local port to provide the caching service.

+[:image-popup:6_pydio_advanced_configuration/cache_service_configuration.png]